kasper-piskorski/docs/pages/documentation/8-advanced-grakn/post-processing.md

 It would be possible to create multiple resources of the type `unique-id` with the value `1`.
 These duplicate resources are similarly merged and resolved by Grakn engine.

+## Comments
+Want to leave a comment?
+Visit <a href="https://github.com/graknlabs/docs/issues/24" target="_blank">the issues on Github for this page</a> (you'll need a GitHub account).
+You are also welcome to contribute to our documentation directly via the "Edit me" button at the top of the page.